JAGFx/ets2-dashboard-skin/CONTRIBUTING.md

 You can help translating the application by following these steps.

+- 1 Create a file at `src/translations` and name it to the disired [BCP 47 Code](https://www.techonthenet.com/js/language_tags.php), appended with the `.yaml` extension.
+Example for `de-DE` (German Germany): `de-DE.yaml`

+- 2 Open the new file with a text editor and copy the contents of another translation file into your new file, using [fr-FR.yaml](https://github.com/JAGFx/ets2-dashboard-skin/blob/master/src/translations/fr-FR.yaml) located at `src/translations/fr-FR.yaml` for example.

-- 1 Translate all keys, by changing the values to the desired language.
+- 3 Translate all keys, by changing the values to the desired language.

 Example:
 `Key : Value`